InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

 ## Resulting Context

-* Modular code facilitates division of paralell labour (as required for work in larger teams, or as an open source project).
-Modular projects enable team members to focus on their own smaller assigned tasks.
+* Modular code facilitates division of parallel labor (as required for work in larger teams, or as an open source project).
+* Modular projects enable team members to focus on their own smaller assigned tasks.
 * Modular code makes Agile implementation easier.
 * Modular efforts increase autonomy and accountability for Engineers, which can raise satisfaction and quality.
 * Modular code makes the pathway to InnerSource and open source smoother.